 Many holistic doctors suggest adding as many different strains as you can, as long as you aren’t “megadosing” your child.
 Fermented foods contain many different strains and species of probiotics, so it makes sense that a supplement should include many as well.
 Different strains hang out in different parts of the digestive tract and perform different functions.

-Each strand of probiotics can be beneficial to your infant, but here are the top three to look out for.
+Each strain of probiotics can be beneficial to your infant, but here are the top three to look out for.

-3. L. Reuteri is a strain that has been found to have many benefits for young children and infants.
-One study found that children ages 6 months to 3 years who took supplemental L. Rheuteri had nearly one third fewer cases of diarrhea and half as many respiratory infections.
-Another study suggests that L. Rheuteri is an excellent treatment for colic.
-It was also found to reduce tooth decay!
-Read more about the benefits of L. Reuteri here.
+3. L. reuteri is a strain that has been found to have many benefits for young children and infants.
+One study found that children ages 6 months to 3 years who took supplemental L. rheuteri had nearly one third fewer cases of diarrhea and half as many respiratory infections.
+Another study suggests that L. rheuteri is an excellent treatment for colic.
+It was also found to reduce the levels of bacteria that cause tooth decay!
+Read more about the benefits of L. reuteri here.